Propane Gas Makes Clean, Affordable Energy Available to Everyone

 Renewable Propane — Safe, reliable and economical

-Renewable propane burns in propane-fired appliances without modification.
+Because renewable propane is molecularly identical to conventional propane, you can blend it with conventional propane and use it in your existing systems without modification.
 In fact, it’s already in use today, powering residential and commercial equipment and fueling cars that use propane autogas.

 You can find out more about the advances in renewable propane here.

 As always, you can count on your local propane gas company to make reliable deliveries of clean, affordable propane—the Energy for Everyone in New York State.